 Manheim Used Vehicle Value Index

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) declined 0.5% in March, relative to February.
-This brought the Manheim Used Vehicle Value reading to 124.1, which represented a 1.3% increase from a year ago.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 0.8% in the first 15 days of January compared to the month of December.
+This brought the Manheim Used Vehicle Value Index to 238.0, a 46.0% increase from January 2021.

 In the Market Insights and Outlook, there are multiple sections of frequently updated data and information on a of broad range of topics that affect the new and used vehicle markets: